 Ivanova, M.V. & Hallowell, B. 2009.
 Short form of the Bilingual Aphasia Test in Russian: Psychometric data of persons with aphasia.
 Aphasiology, 23 (5): 544-556.

 Muñoz, M.L., & Marquardt, T.P.
 2008.
 The performance of neurologically normal bilingual speakers of Spanish and English on the short version of the Bilingual Aphasia Test.
 Aphasiology, 22: 3-19.

-Please report any infelicity found in any of the BAT documents (e.g., nonconformity to the specifications found in The Assessment of bilingual Aphasia, stimulus/picture mismatch, picture inappropriateness, language errors, or whatever) to BAT [dot] linguistics [at] mcgill [dot] ca so that it may be fixed.
+Please contact Rodrigo Koch/Simone Lira Calabrich at BAT.linguistics [at] gmail.com if you are interested in contributing adaptations of the BAT to new languages, as well as to report any infelicity found in any of the BAT documents (e.g., nonconformity to the specifications found in The Assessment of Bilingual Aphasia, stimulus/picture mismatch, picture inappropriateness, language errors, or whatever) so that it may be fixed.

 Note that there is a sentence in the instructions to the patient before stimulus 48 (verbal auditory discrimination) that was omitted in error in the original French version.
 As a result, it is missing in a number of versions that took French as their guide.
 The last sentence before “Are you ready?” should be: If I say “bird” you touch this X because there is no picture of a bird on that page.”
 Please add its equivalent if it is missing in the version of one of the languages that you use (of course, use a different word if there happens to be a bird in one of the four choices).